Two types of Node.js applications are supported on the VIP Platform.

 For security and performance reasons, there are some paths that have special behavior across all applications hosted on VIP, even Node.js applications:

 VIP recommends avoiding the use of these paths on Node.js sites.
-If you need to proxy or redirect a request matching one of these paths to a WordPress site, we suggest rewriting it.
+If one of these paths is needed to proxy or redirect a request matching a WordPress site, it should be rewritten.
 For example, redirect